kevinfrayed-knot/class-project-mdht-website/README.md

 #### future enhancements/imporvements
 - seperate booking forms for each dj
-- an calendar of upcoming events
+- add calendar of upcoming events
-- an archive page of past events
+- add an archive page of past events